hugglesfox/firestorm/README.md

 FireStorm aims to be a simple web frame work which is built on top of [SplashKit’s](https://www.splashkit.io) networking features.
 FireStorm provides abstractions for routing, middlewares, cookies, redirects and more.

+**Note:** FireStorm currently relies on features from the develop branch of skm.

 ```cpp
 #include "firestorm.h"